 4. Hot water.
 Try running hot water over the jar for a minute, wiping it down, and then opening the lid; you may find it helpful to grab on with a towel for some extra traction.
 The heat can help the metal expand a bit, making it easier to break the seal as it loses its grip on the edge of the jar.
 You can also use a hair dryer or lighter (carefully!), or soak the jar in warm water, to get a similar effect.

 5. Give in: you need a jar opening tool.
 They make these!
-Tools designed for older adults and people with neurological impairments that make it hard to open jars are intended to reduce the energy needed to open the jar, and maximize the effort put into it.
+Tools designed for people with physical or neurological impairments will reduce the energy needed to open the jar, and maximize the results of the effort put into it.
 One of these babies can help pop the lid of a stubborn jar right off, with a minimum of fuss and spills.
 You might feel like a dork using it, but you won’t look like one when you open all your jars in a snap.

 6. Traction, traction, baby.
 Sometimes your hands just don’t have the traction needed to get the job done.
 Try using a rough towel, a damp sponge, rubber gloves, a silicone pad (like those used for grabbing hot pans), a mousepad (remember those?), or even a thick rubber band around the edge of the lid to give you some extra purchase.
 Twist firmly and carefully, maintaining pressure on the lid, and it might just give way under your patient attentions.